paulwarren/nzde/dict/W/README.md

 >  As `Windy's' bleak and wintry blast/ Tore off our tottering hood at last. <i>(Jul 7, 1942,Wall Newspaper 13th Field Ambulance</i>)

 >  [Hdg] No Chance of Losing `Windy' Title <i>(Oct 31, 1972,Evening Post,1</i>)

+## windy

+ <i>n.</i> a windy buoy [ca1940? and in use in 1949 cf OED poke 2.
+US Bag or bladder filled with air, used by fishermen as a buoy: 1887 fisheries US]